splitgraph/sgr/docs/internals.rst

   * `images`: Describes all image hashes and their parents, as well as extra data about a given commit (the creation timestamp, the commit message and the details of the sgfile command that generated this image).
-PKd on the mountpoint and the image hash, so the same image can exist in multiple schemas at the same time.
+PKd on the repository and the image hash, so the same image can exist in multiple schemas at the same time.
   * `tables`: an image consists of multiple tables.
 Each table in a given version is represented by one or more objects.
     An object can be one of two types: SNAP (a snapshot, a full copy of the table) and a DIFF (list of changes to a parent object).
-This is also mountpoint-specific.
+This is also repository-specific.
   * `objects`: Lists the type and the parent of every object.
 A SNAP object doesn't have a parent and a DIFF object might have multiple parents (for example, the SNAP and the DIFF of a previous commit).
 This is not necessarily the object linked to the parent commit of a given object: if we're importing a table from a different repository, we would pull in its chain of DIFF objects without tying them to commits those objects were created in.
   * `remotes`: Currently, stores the connection string for the upstream repository a given repository was cloned from.
-  * `snap_tags`: maps images and their mountpoints to one or more tags.
+  * `snap_tags`: maps images and their repositories to one or more tags.
 Tags (apart from HEAD) are pushed and pulled to/from upstream repositories and are immutable (this is weakly enforced by the push/pull code).
     HEAD is a special tag: it points out to the currently checked-out local image.
   * `object_locations`: If a given object is not stored in the remote, this table specifies where to find it (protocol